-Tanaji Malusare story and 1670 Battle of Sinhagad Fort
+Tanaji Malusare and the Battle of Sinhagad Fort, 1670

-Tanaji Malusare was the Subedar in the army of Chhatrapati Shivaji and also one of his good friends.
-He belonged to Malusare clan and fought various battles alongside Chhatrapati Shivaji.
-Do you know that the original memorial of the legendary Tanaji Malusare has been found during the restoration work in the Sinhagad Fort or Lion's Fort around 36 km from Pune?
+Tanaji Malusare was a Subedar in the army of Chhatrapati Shivaji and was also one of his good friends.
+He belonged to the Malusare clan and fought various battles alongside Chhatrapati Shivaji.
+Do you know that the original memorial of the legendary Tanaji Malusare was discovered in 2019 during restoration work in the Sinhagad Fort (Lion's Fort) around 36 km from Pune?

-First let us tell you that the director of the Directorate of Archaeology and Museums, Maharashtra, Dr, Tejas Garge, and the conservation architect, told in the report at the sidelines that was concluded about the Durg Parishad at the Raigad Fort.
+The Director of the Directorate of Archaeology and Museums, Maharashtra, Dr, Tejas Garge, and the conservation architect Rahul Samel confirmed this finding at the sidelines of the Durg Parishad, held in February 2019, at the Raigad Fort.

-According to Dr. Tejas Garge, there was a stone that was buried under the cement, concrete and layers of paint.
+According to them, the memorial stone was discovered under the cement, concrete and layers of paint.
 "While we were restoring a memorial of Tanaji, which was built in the 1940s and comprised of a base, bronze statue and a concrete canopy, we stumbled upon the original memorial stone below the current base".

-And according to Rahul Samel the historical reference and a 1917 photo of the Samadhi was found, his team could establish that it was Tanaji's original memorial.
+According to Rahul Samel based on historical reference and a 1917 photo of the Samadhi, his team could establish that it was Tanaji's original memorial.
 In the Sinhagad fort, the Samadhi was restored in the original form.

 About Tanaji Malusare